8 Tips for getting promoted

 - Peer Groups – try Meetup – there are lots of professional (as well as social) groups

-While we’re on the subject of leadership, check out Career Quest – the free account management career development action plan that reveals 8 essential skills every account manager needs and a 25 point action plan to master them:
+While we’re on the subject of promotions, check out Career Quest – the free account management career development action plan that reveals 8 essential skills every account manager needs and a 25 point action plan to master them:

 – Commercial awareness